Tuesday, February 7, 2017

 Melody: It’s a very scary time to be transgender in the United States right now.
 Just as we were making headway with wins in the courtroom, guidance from the federal government to respect our gender identity, and medical protections in the Affordable Care Act, it all changed seemingly overnight.
 First with the passage of these “bathroom bills” in places like North Carolina, and then in the election of an administration that has no qualms with limiting our rights in the name of “religious freedom.”
 Nearly a dozen states have introduced legislation similar to North Carolina’s.
 What may happen in the future is scary.

-Monika: What do you think about transgender stories or characters which have been featured in films, newspapers, or books so far?
+Monika: How well do you think transgender stories and characters have been represented in films, newspapers, and books so far?

 Melody: I think we still have a long way to go.
 There have been some notable recent developments with shows like Transparent and Orange Is the New Black, but more often than not, we are misgendered in newspapers and characterized as psycho killers in popular media.
 There is a lot of public fear surrounding trans women, despite the fact that we are the ones who are usually at risk of violence, and some of that fear is the responsibility of Hollywood.
 Who wouldn’t be afraid of us after watching Silence of the Lambs, or more recently, Pretty Little Liars?